L'Oréal: Involvement in fascism by L'Oréal key figures

 L'Oréal has conceded that its founder, Eugène Schueller, was a Nazi sympathizer and antisemitic fascist.
-He was also a member of La Cagoule, which supported the Vichy regime, and was a violent, pro-fascist and anti-communist organisation.
-Eugène bankrolled La Cagoule and some meetings of La Cagoule were held at L'Oréal headquarters.
-Some of the criminal activities perpetrated by La Cagoule include firearms transportation, assassinating a former minister, and firebombing six synagogues.
+He was also a member of La Cagoule, a violent, pro-fascist and anti-communist organisation.
+During the occupation of France in World War II, Its founder formed Mouvement Social Révolutionnaire (MSR, Social Revolutionary Movement), a political party which collaborated with the Vichy government.
+Schueller provided financial support for La Cagoule, and allowed some of the group's meetings to be held at L'Oréal headquarters.
+La Cagoule perpetrated crimes including firearms transportation, assassinating a former minister, and firebombing six synagogues.

-Schueller provided financial support and held meetings for La Cagoule at L'Oréal headquarters.
-La Cagoule was a violent French fascist-leaning and anti-communist group whose leader formed a political party Mouvement Social Révolutionnaire (MSR, Social Revolutionary Movement), which in Occupied France supported the Vichy collaboration with the Germans.
 L'Oréal hired several members of the group as executives after World War II, such as Jacques Corrèze, who served as CEO of the United States operation.

-Other controversy arose when Jean Frydman, a shareholder and board member of Paravision, a film subsidiary of L'Oréal, was fired.
+Another controversy arose after Jean Frydman, a shareholder and board member of Paravision, a film subsidiary of L'Oréal, was fired.
 He claims that he was let go because L'Oréal wanted to avoid an Arab boycott of businesses associated with Jews.
 In turn, Frydman decided to expose the past of L'Oréal executives.
 André Bettencourt who married Schueller's daughter, Liliane Bettencourt, and became deputy chairman for L'Oréal, wrote 60 articles for La Terre Française, an antisemitic Nazi propaganda sheet.
 André has admitted ownership of the propaganda but claimed he was poisoned by the Vichy regime and said, "I have repeatedly expressed my regrets concerning them in public and will always beg the Jewish community to forgive me for them."
 André Bettencourt also sheltered Schueller and several collaborators from the French Resistance after Liberation.
 It was also revealed that Eugène Schueller hired Jacques Correze, who was the honorary head of L'Oréal's U.S. affiliate, Cosmair, and was involved with La Cagoule.